NESE Fact Sheet 5

 2015.
 The PHMSA levied a civil penalty of $56,800 on Williams for failing to adequately inspect transmission pipeline valves in New Jersey and New York City. https://primis.phmsa.dot.gov/comm/reports/enforce/documents/120141009/120141009_Final%20Order_12292015_text.pdf

 2016.
-A series of explosions and fires at Williams/Transco facility at Bayou Black, Louisiana left four people dead and two injured.
-After an investigation, the Pipeline and Hazardous Materials and Safety Administration found it probable that Williams had violated federal pipeline safety regulations.
-PHMSA levied $1.6m in civil penalties. https://www.phmsa.dot.gov/staticfiles/PHMSA/DownloadableFiles/Files/Pipeline/420161008_NOPV_PCP_PCO_07292016.pdf; https://www.phmsa.dot.gov/pipeline/phmsa-proposes-1-6-m-in-civil-penalties-for-safety-violations-following-fatal-2015-louisiana-compressor-station-explosion
+After an investigation of the 2015 Gibson/Bayou Black explosion, the Pipeline and Hazardous Materials and Safety Administration found it probable that Williams had violated of federal pipeline safety regulations.
+PHMSA levied $1.6m in civil penalties as a result of its investigation. https://www.phmsa.dot.gov/staticfiles/PHMSA/DownloadableFiles/Files/Pipeline/420161008_NOPV_PCP_PCO_07292016.pdf; https://www.phmsa.dot.gov/pipeline/phmsa-proposes-1-6-m-in-civil-penalties-for-safety-violations-following-fatal-2015-louisiana-compressor-station-explosion

 2016.
 PHMSA notified Williams of safety violations at its Transco pipeline facilities in Alabama and Georgia. https://primis.phmsa.dot.gov/comm/reports/enforce/documents/220161002W/220161002W_Warning%20Letter_09022016.pdf

 2016.
 PHMSA notified Williams that its procedures for replacing natural gas pipeline in Maryland violated pipeline safety standards. https://primis.phmsa.dot.gov/comm/reports/enforce/documents/120161008W/120161008W_Warning%20Letter_11022016.pdf